 The focus of this course is the application of philosophy to religious world views.
-Topics covered may include the fol-This course will introduce students to the foundational texts lowing: arguments for the existence of God, the problem of of the major philosophic schools from India and China, evil, the rationality of religious belief, religious experience, with emphasis on Hinduism, Buddhism, Confucianism, and atheism, religious exclusivism versus pluralism, paradoxical Daoism.
-We will examine the primary philosophic questions attributes of God, non-traditional/non-Western conceptions addressed by each tradition, and where appropriate seek to of God and religion.
-Prerequisite: ENGL 1113 or concurrent and issues in the history of philosophy.
-Special emphasis is given to Western or traditional ethical systems, though Directed individual or class study of special topics in philoso- some non-traditional ethical systems are also considered.
+Topics covered may include the following: arguments for the existence of God, the problem of evil, the rationality of religious belief, religious experience, atheism, religious exclusivism versus pluralism, paradoxical attributes of God, non-traditional/non-Western conceptions of God and religion.
+Prerequisite: ENGL 1113 or concurrent enrollment.

+This course focuses on many of the major ethical systems and issues in the history of philosophy.
+Special emphasis is given to Western or traditional ethical systems, though some non-traditional ethical systems are also considered.
 The course also includes the application of these systems to specific moral issues and moral dilemmas.
 Prerequisite: ENGL 1113 or concurrent enrollment.